eyandocumet/eyandocumet.github.io/projects/pyro.md

   </div>
 </div>

-Here's a preview of the device in motion, and the IR camera:
+Here's a preview of our draft design in motion, and the IR camera:

 <div class="text-center">
   <img class="img-fluid" src="../img/pyro/pyro_moves.gif" alt="Pyro in Motion" style="width: 50%;">